shivasaxena/spring-boot-olingo4-sample-project/README.md

 ### Installation:

 - Maven is used as the build system.
 Please run `mvn install` to setup the project
-- To start the application the please execute the main `classSpringBootOlingo4SampleProjectApplication.java`
+- To start the application the please execute the main class `SpringBootOlingo4SampleProjectApplication.java`
 - The application is configured to be available at the endpoint http://localhost:8080/DemoService.svc/

 ### Details: